julienatry/Blockchain/init.md

 # Install dependencies
-sudo apt install openssh-server dsh
+sudo apt install openssh-server dsh nmap

 # Config files to modify
 ## Configure DSH to use SSH instead of RSH